 Read further to find out what Adrienne has to say about SMART statements:

 2019 taught us about the importance of building and sharing a powerful career narrative.
-As we transition into 2020, I see career storytelling continuing to play a heavy hand in the creation of a modern resume.
+As we transition into the future, I see career storytelling continuing to play a heavy hand in the creation of a modern resume.

 The reason for storytelling is simple.
 A flat file of facts does not compel resume readers.
 Instead, employers wish to be engaged by meaningful content that summarizes relatable facts, applies authentic language, provides proof, and demonstrates a clear fit for the role.

-To help craft your career story in 2020, share SMART statements in the resume.
+To help craft your career story, share SMART statements in the resume.
 Just like a SMART goal, a SMART statement is Specific, Measurable, Action-Oriented, Results-Oriented, and Time-Bound.

 When delivered correctly, SMART statements help share and reinforce a career story –allowing for personalized detail that both differentiates and elevates.
 Also, all good stories have happy endings (or at the very least, wrap things up with a result).
 A modern resume is no different.

 Strengthen a career story with results-driven details.
 Align results with employer requirements for greater impact.
 Even better, lead with results as often as possible, reducing the risk of key facts becoming buried or overlooked.